Aamon-Magnusson/LinuxSetup/readme.md

 This repo is not intended to be my "home" dotfiles, just to make a Debian system feel like home if I need to.

+I know this works on rolling debian distros, like Kali.
+Static releases may take more tweaking.

 ## Installation

 ```